What are mycorrhizae?

 What’s good for the goose, is good for the gander

-As plants photosynthesizes carbon dioxide, they release carbohydrates that the fungi need for fuel.
-In exchange, the fungi provide the plant additional access to soil nutrients and water.
+As plants photosynthesize carbon dioxide, they release carbohydrates that the fungi need for fuel.
+In exchange, the fungi provide the plant with additional access to soil nutrients and water.
 This makes growing, surviving, and fruiting a much more efficient process for the plant.
 Instead of doing all of the work themselves, plants get mycorrhizae to do it for them!

 Mycorrhizal relationships also increase the immune systems of host plants.
 When the mycorrhizae connect to a plant, it triggers the plant to release “defense-related chemicals.”
-It makes the host plants more disease-resistant for the future.
+It makes the host plants more disease-resistant in the future.
 So in a way, mycorrhizae also immunize plants against future diseases.

 Helping to balance carbon dioxide

-Soil is one of natures best CO2 sinks.
+Soil is one of nature's best CO2 sinks.
 As the soil absorbs environmentally harmful CO2, mycorrhizae get to work converting it into beneficial, bioavailable plant nutrients.
 And the more CO2 present, the more mycorrhizae develop.
 Mycorrhizae are taking lemons and making lemonade!
 Imagine if every industrial farmer and hobby gardener was cultivating mycorrhizae in their soil!

 The movie Carbon Nation, which focuses on climate change solutions, suggests this very thing as a viable solution to excess carbon dioxide.
-It claims that creating land use policies that encourage mycorrhizal development could reduce current carbon emissions by as much as 39%.
+It claims that creating land-use policies that encourage mycorrhizal development could reduce current carbon emissions by as much as 39%.
 That’s a lot!

 How can mycorrhizae improve your yield? (benefits)

 There is ample evidence that mycorrhizae are beneficial for both the small garden and the larger ecosystems on earth.
-How exactly does all of this evidence result in a higher yield in your personal garden?
+How exactly does all of this evidence result in a higher yield in your garden?
 When plants have access to adequate nitrogen, you will see stronger vegetative growth.
 Phosphorus increases root growth, flowering, and fruiting.
 Potassium helps with fruit ripening, disease resistance, and overall plant health.
 And that is just what you get with primary macronutrients!
-For more on plant nutrition check out our Macronutrients, Micronutrients, and our article on Super Soil.
+For more on plant nutrition check out our article on Super Soil.

 Unlocking more nutrients

-Mycorrhizae give roots better access to these primary macronutrients, secondary macronutrients and micronutrients by expanding their root systems and unlocking smaller areas of soil.
+Mycorrhizae give roots better access to these primary macronutrients, secondary macronutrients, and micronutrients by expanding their root systems and unlocking smaller areas of soil.
 In addition, they increase water intake capabilities.
-Mycorrhizae open the flood gates to an all you can eat buffet every time they form a relationship with a root system.
+Mycorrhizae open the flood gates to an all-you-can-eat buffet every time they form a relationship with a root system.
 On top of that, they help make plants more resistant to drought and diseases.
-This buffet, coupled with the added disease/ drought resistance can increase your yields anywhere from 23% to 37%.
+This buffet, coupled with the added disease/drought resistance can increase your yields anywhere from 23% to 37%.
 However, the amount of yield increase with mycorrhizae will depend on the total nutrients available in your soil.

 Keep in mind that a controlled growing environment will require a solid source of nutrients for mycorrhizae to do their job.
 It’s always a good idea to get your soil tested if you are unsure.
 In an outdoor growing environment, nutrient needs may not be quite the same.
 You have to be careful with Phosphorus, though.
 Recent studies show that Arbuscular Mycorrhizae are extremely important in the uptake of Phosphorus.
 However, studies also show that too much phosphorus in your soil can inhibit mycorrhizal development.
-Some evidence shows that an excess of phosphorus forces mycorrhizae to go dormant, while other evidence shows excess phosphorus actually killing fungi.
+Some evidence shows that an excess of phosphorus forces mycorrhizae to go dormant, while other evidence shows excess phosphorus killing fungi.
 Either way, excess phosphorus is not a good thing when it comes to the success of our lemonade stand.

-Be mindful with Phosphorus
+Be mindful of Phosphorus

 Colorado State University Extension recommends optimal levels of phosphorus in your soil stay below 50 ppm.
 Because of this, we have debated a bit about using mycorrhizae in highly amended soils.
-In our Super Soil recipe, for instance, we feel like the layering technique may actually create an environment suitable for both high phosphorus availability, as well as use of mycorrhizae in young starts.
-It is hard to say for sure, but definitely worth experimenting with.
+In our Super Soil recipe, for instance, we feel like the layering technique may create an environment suitable for both high phosphorus availability, as well as the use of mycorrhizae in young starts.
+It is hard to say for sure, but worth experimenting with.
 Synthetic liquid fertilizers are not recommended for use with mycorrhizae.
 So keep that in mind when considering how to supply your plants with the necessary nutrients.

 How to use mycorrhizae in your garden